uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **title**: The text to be displayed as the message's main content.
   **Best practices:**
   - Be concise!
 Try to limit the message's title to ~140 characters.
-Shorter titles improve click-through and are less likely to cause display issues on smaller screens. *Note: Titles longer than 140 characters will be truncated (with ellipsis) to ensure consistent appearance.*
+Shorter titles improve click-through and are more likely to display correctly on smaller screens. *Note: Titles longer than 140 characters will be truncated (with ellipsis) to ensure consistent appearance.*
   - Use general language and avoid pronouns for broadly visible messages that may not pertain to specific users' needs (ex.
 "City of Madison - Declared Snow